danklotz/openNotes/micro-reviews.md

 - **H**
 - [Hitman's Bodyguard](https://www.imdb.com/title/tt1959563/?ref_=nv_sr_srsg_6).
 A funny action movie, which is at time annoying and a bit too long.
 - [Hitman's Wife's Bodyguard](https://www.imdb.com/title/tt8385148/?ref_=nv_sr_srsg_0).
 Basically an over-the-top sequel to "The Hitman's Bodyguard": Little continuity, more crazy jokes and less interesting plot.
 Good if you like this kind of movie.
+- [The Hobbit 1 to 3](https://www.imdb.com/title/tt0903624/?ref_=tt_sims_tt_i_6).
+A cynical copy of the LOD formula without the heart and the story.
+I did like universe beforehand, but by the time the third Hobbit movie came I had no love for the franchise anymore.
+Sad.
 - ⭐️ [Horace and Pete](https://www.imdb.com/title/tt5425186/?ref_=nv_sr_srsg_0).
 This one was much more than I expected.
 Must watch.
+- [House](https://www.imdb.com/title/tt0412142/?ref_=nm_knf_t_1).
+I think I would not watch this series anymore and it definitely has to many seasons.
+That said, back in the days I loved this take on the Sherlock Homes formula- Therefore, I still have a warm place for it in my heart.

 - **I**
 - [I am Legend](https://www.imdb.com/title/tt0480249/?ref_=nm_knf_t_1).
 This movie was better than I expected: Not great, but good mind candy.